 His dynamic shot and quick release have him in the conversation as the best goal scorer to ever lace-up.
 Using era-adjusted stats, Ovechkin’s goal total jumps from 607 to 688 and to seventh all-time.
 Given that he has played most of his career in the “dead puck era,” the argument could be made that his is already the best ever.
 For him to pass Gretzky’s record, he needs to average 35 goals for the next eight seasons.
 An outside chance, but a pursuit worth paying attention to.

 In addition to his Rocket Richard Trophies, Ovechkin won the 2006 Calder Memorial Trophy, has three Hart Memorial Trophies, one Art Ross Trophy, and is an 11-time all-star.
 His only knock is the Washington Capitals inability to get out of the second round in the playoffs.
-However, despite his team’s struggles, Ovechkin has averaged nearly a point-per-game in 102 career playoff games.
+[Obviously we can remove this blemish thanks to his incredible Stanley Cup victory in 2017-18] However, despite his team’s struggles, Ovechkin has averaged nearly a point-per-game in 102 career playoff games.

 7. Peter Forsberg, Sweden